bilderkiste/xmlcam/readme.md

   &lt;z&gt;0,-1,0.1&lt;&#x2F;z&gt;
 &lt;&#x2F;rectangle&gt;</pre>
 <h2>Settings</h2>
 <p>You can define your own settings for xmlCam.
-At the moment there are only a few settings to be done available.</p>
+At the moment there are only a few settings available.</p>
 <pre>security-height = 5;		// The security height for a G0 move above the workpiece.
 workbench = 0, 0, 400, 400;	// The bounds of the workbench (xmin, ymin, xmax, ymax).
 grid-step = 50; 			// The ruler and grid steps for graphical view.